-Another cool idea is to ground up the dehydrated strawberries, turn them into powder, and add them to your smoothie.
+Another cool idea is to grind up the dehydrated strawberries, turn them into powder, and add them to your smoothie.
 You can make salad dressings with the powder as well.
-Any way you can sneak it into your meals- your kids will love it!
+Any method you use to sneak it into your meals- your kids will love it!

 Incidentally, if you have a lot of extra, leftover strawberries, you could make fruit leather, or, as I like to call them, Strawberry Fruit Strips.
 Kids LOVE them and they’re reassuring to moms because they know exactly what’s gone into them.

 I hope that you give this tutorial a try and when you do, please let me know what you think by leaving a ***STAR RATING*** and comment below, or shoot me an email at Joanne@thesaltypot.com.

 Have a fantastic day and thanks for stopping by The Salty Pot!